marijnbent/obsidian-print/README.md

-# Obsidian Print
+# Print

-The **Obsidian Print** plugin adds print functionality to your Obsidian workspace.
+The Print plugin adds print functionality to your Obsidian workspace.
 You can activate the print action from the command palette, the printer ribbon or by right-clicking a note.

 https://github.com/user-attachments/assets/5882f08c-19e6-46da-b808-608b95376979